Abdurahman0x/Cybersecurity-Toolkit/README.md

 * **Port Checker**

-  * Checks whether a TCP port is reachable on a target.
+  * Checks whether a TCP port is open on a target.

 ## Project Structure